PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 Generate the Set Commands Skillet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    In this section of the tutorial we are going to use an the PanHandler utility and our NGFW to create a set commands skillet.
+    In this section of the tutorial we are going to use the PanHandler utility and our NGFW to create a set commands skillet.
     To begin, start up PanHandler by clicking on the **PanHandler** tab at the top and then clicking on **Skillet Repositories**.

     .. image:: /images/set_command_tutorial/panhandler_nav.png